apache/activemq-artemis/docs/hacking-guide/en/ide.md

 * Open the Maven Projects Tool Window: View -> Tool Windows -> Maven Projects
 * Select the "profiles" drop down
 * Unselect then reselect the checkbox next to "tests".
 * Click on the "Reimport all maven projects" button in the top left hand corner of the window.
-(It looks like a ciruclar blue arrow.
+(It looks like a circular blue arrow.
 * Wait for IDEA to reload and try running a JUnit test again.
 The option to run should now be present.